ankurk91/wp-prism-js/readme.txt

 = 2.0.0 =
 * Refactor code a lot
-* Write dynamic files in out folder
+* Write dynamic files in out folder, so give write permission on out folder from now

 = 1.7.0 =
 * Updated links